dashaageikina/geospatial-data/README.md

 # Portfolio of Geospatial Projects by Dasha* Ageikina

-This portfolio presents a sample of projects showcasing my skills in geospatial data science that I accumulated during my research work
+This portfolio presents a sample of projects showcasing my skills in geospatial data science that I accumulated during my research work.

+**Note: My legal first name is Daria, which I use for official matters and publications.*
+*If you have questions or if you found any mistakes, e-mail me at [dariaageikina@gmail.com](mailto:dariaageikina@gmail.com).*
 ## Geospatial Data Manipulation

 ### Vector Data